carlyle105142/Survival-Analysis-Project/README.md

 + Patients with different gender do not diff significantly in infection survival.

 + Patients who are non-white have significantly different survival function from white patients; non-white patients tend to have higher survival rate overall, based on our data.
 Some further clinical investigation may be needed to confirm if non-white patients are less likely to be infected than white patients.

++ For the four burn types: Patients with chemical and scald burns have very high risk of infection during the first week; patients with electric and flame burns have the lowest survival rate (at around 50%) by the end of study; patients with flame burns have disproportionate hazard than the others; patients with electric burns have significantly higher hazards than the other groups (200% more likely to be infected on average).

++ The survival functions for antibiotics are significantly different between patients who received cleansing treatment and patients who received routine care.
+Patients who received cleansing treatment tend to have higher chance of getting antibiotic treatment.
+This suggests that treatment assignment may not be random.

++ The survival functions for surgical excision are significantly different between patients who received cleansing treatment and patients who received routine care.
+Patients who received cleansing treatment tend to have higher chance of surgical excision.
+This also suggests that treatment assignment may not be random.

++ Burn sites as a whole is not an important factor in explaining changes in hazard rate; however, based on the first model with time-independent variables, patients who had buttock burn wounds tend to have lower survival probability than those who had not at significance level 0.1.
+(35% less likely to be infected on average)

+### Several potential sources of bias:

+1. Sample sizes for burn types that are not ‘flame’ (especially ‘chemical’) are small.

+2. Sample size for non-white patients are relatively small.

+3. Treatment assignment may not be random at all: patients with worse burn wounds, who had higher chance of receiving antibiotic treatment and/or surgical excision, may had been be more likely to receive detergent cleansing during assignment.

+4. The quadratic relationship between percent of burned area and infection time is dubious.